-Sheet moulding compound is a type of reinforced polyester containing glass or carbon fibers.
+Sheet molding compound is a type of reinforced polyester containing glass or carbon fibers.
 The fibers, which are typically 1” or greater in length, are suspended in a bath of resin – usually epoxy, vinyl ester, or polyester.
 The long fibers and sturdy resin combined produce a strong, cost-efficient material.

 SMC is usually sold in rolls, which are cut into smaller pieces called “charges”.
-Heat and pressure are applied to the charges in a process known as compression moulding, creating anything from simple designs to complex parts.
+Heat and pressure are applied to the charges in a process known as compression molding, creating anything from simple designs to complex parts.

-The Compression Moulding Process
+The Compression Molding Process

 Advantages of SMC

-The most important and most frequently talked about advantage of sheet moulding compound is its light weight when compared to other substances, including metals and even other polyesters such as bulk moulding compound (BMC).
+The most important and most frequently talked about advantage of sheet molding compound is its light weight when compared to other substances, including metals and even other polyesters such as bulk molding compound (BMC).
 For this reason, SMC has replaced metal components as the primary material used for a number of automotive parts.
 It has also seen use in the manufacture of baths, spas, and arena, cinema and stadium seating.

 In addition to its light weight, SMC is easy to produce, and can be manufactured in high volume.
-Combined with the straightforward nature and short production cycle of the compression moulding process, parts made using SMC can be created in similarly high volume in a small amount of time.
+Combined with the straightforward nature and short production cycle of the compression molding process, parts made using SMC can be created in similarly high volume in a small amount of time.